astroumd/PHYS265-spring24/github.md

       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

 that you will then use as a password.
-When it was generated, you also had to give oit a lifetime.
+When it was generated, you also had to give it a lifetime.
 Pick one year, or anything you prefer.

 ### 2. SSH keys